 In France, students can apply for housing financial aid called “A.P.L.” (“Aide Personnalisée au Logement”) from a state assistance fund called C.A.F.
 (Caisse d’Allocation familiale).
 This aid could amount to approximately 200€/ month.
 EICAR provides assistance in filling out the APL application.

 The cost of living in Paris is high and International students must be prepared for this.
 Often during the first months of your stay you may discover things you forgot to bring with you or you may need to make additional purchases to make your living space comfortable.
 Budget extra resources for these first few months.

 French healthcare coverage, subsidized by the French government and provided under the national social security system (“sécurité sociale”) is affordable and of very high quality.

-Complementary healthcare insurance coverage is available to all students.
-This insurance secures coverage of all or part of the expenses not covered by the basic national healthcare plan.
-Supplemental plans cost on average 200€ per academic year.
+Complementary healthcare insurance coverage is available to all students, regardless of age.
+This insurance secures coverage of all or part of the expenses not covered by the basic healthcare plan.
+Supplemental plans cost on average of 200€ per academic year.
 This insurance is not mandatory.

-French law also requires that all students obtain personal liability insurance to cover you if you are the victim of, or responsible for an accident during your academic year.
-It is mandatory and must be renewed in the Fall of each school year until the end of your studies.
+It is compulsory for all students to obtain civil liability insurance to cover you if you are the victim of, or responsible for an accident during your academic year.
+It must be renewed in the Fall of each new school year until the end of your studies.

 Pre-Departure Check List